JVimes/BuildInstaller/ReadMe.md

 ### Icon

-To have a program icon, see the comment in [ProjectFolder]\Installer\Product.wxs, which appears on first installer build.
+To have a program icon, see the comment in [Project]\Installer\Product.wxs, which is created on first installer build.

 An easy way to create an icon file is to convert a 256x256 .png image using [Quick Any2Ico][Any2Ico], which has a free edition.